praxis-app/praxis/CONTRIBUTING.md

 need the Rust and Node versions pinned in `rust-toolchain.toml` and `.nvmrc`, PostgreSQL 16, and Redis 8.4.
 Docker with Compose and Buildx is required for end-to-end tests and artifact builds.

+## Skills and contribution areas

+You do not need experience in every part of the project to contribute.
+Praxis can use help in several areas:

+- **Frontend development:** React, TypeScript, responsive interfaces, state and data fetching, accessibility, and browser behavior

+- **Backend development:** Rust, Axum, SeaORM, PostgreSQL, API design, concurrency, and background tasks

+- **Security and privacy:** authentication, authorization, permissions, threat modeling, encrypted content, and secure file handling

+- **UI and UX:** interaction design, user research, accessibility, information architecture, visual design, and interface copy

+- **Testing and quality:** Playwright, Vitest, Rust integration tests, exploratory testing, bug reproduction, and regression analysis

+- **Infrastructure and operations:** Docker, Redis, LiveKit, deployment, observability, and release workflows

+- **Documentation and community:** setup guides, feature documentation, issue triage, contributor support, and translating technical decisions for users

+- **Collaborative decision-making:** facilitation, community governance, group decision processes, and feedback on how proposals and voting work in practice

+Domain knowledge, careful testing, clear writing, and useful bug reports are as valuable as writing production code.

 ## Pull requests